aurollan/Embedded_C_STM32F3/11.SYSTICK/readme.md

 Note :
-If you need to use time using day/weeks/minute/second/month/year you should take a look to RTC (Real Time Clock) not basic timers se use here.
+If you need to use time using day/weeks/minute/second/month/year you should take a look to RTC (Real Time Clock) not basic timers we use here.

 ## Objective
 ###	What we want to do ?
 In our previous project `3.TIMER` we make the led blink using a basic TIMER and a polling (waiting until it finish) method to blink the led.
-Now we want to use systik and interrupt (`8.INT`) to blink the led.
+Now we want to use systik and interrupt to blink the led.
 We want to be able to choose the delay in millisecond.

+Note that Systick is a particular "interrupt" function: an exception.

 ### How it works ?
 Systick is hardware counter that use a clock signal to decrement.